google/pytype/pytype/tools/xref/README.md

-An experimental implementation of cross references for python, built on top of the type information gathered by pytype.
+An implementation of cross references for python, built on top of the type information gathered by pytype.

-The eventual goal is integration with [kythe](https://github.com/kythe/kythe)
+This project is integrated with [kythe](https://github.com/kythe/kythe)